 Last time I went to the Kawila Boxing Stadium, which is near the San Pa Koy Market, tickets were around the same price as at the Thapae Boxing Stadium.

-Both kickboxing stadiums are easy to get to.
-Just jump into a tuk-tuk and tell the driver where you want to go, or wave down a songtaew (the red pickup trucks) and ask the driver if he is going in that direction.
+Both Muay Thai kickboxing stadiums in Chiang Mai are easy to get to.
+Just jump into a tuk-tuk and tell the driver where you want to go, or wave down a songtaew (the red pickup trucks), and ask the driver if he is going in that direction.

 As for days and times, ask at your hotel or guest house reception desk as they will know when the next fights take place.